-Full grain leather features a natural look.
+Full-grain leather features a natural look.
 It has not been finished to cover any imperfections, therefore, creating a natural look.
 Usually, this kind of leather is used as upholstery on furniture.
-Full grain leather is quite durable and resistant to scratch.
+Full-grain leather is quite durable and resistant to scratch.
 Indeed, it tends to look better with age and wear.
-Full grain leather has a distinctive smell that makes it recognizable.
+Full-grain leather has a distinctive smell that makes it recognizable.
 Moreover, it is treated to protect the material against stains.
-With all these characteristics, it only makes sense that full grain leather is the most expensive.
+With all these characteristics, it only makes sense that full-grain leather is the most expensive.

 Top Grain Leather

-Sometimes, the full grain leather’s surface may be smoothed by sanding to correct noticeable imperfections.
+Sometimes, the full-grain leather’s surface may be smoothed by sanding to correct noticeable imperfections.
 This is called top grain leather.
 Because of the sanding process, a finishing coat is applied to the surface of top grain leather.

 This kind of leather features a soft and fuzzy surface.
 This makes it perfect for making shoes and clothing.
-Suede leather originates from split grain leather, so it is more affordable than full grain or top grain leather.
+Suede leather originates from split-grain leather, so it is more affordable than full grain or top grain leather.
 But, suede does not have resistance to spills, liquids, and stains.
 In terms of durability, it tends not to last longer than other kinds of leather.

 Split Grain Leather

 Faux leather is fake leather used for both ethical and pricing reasons.
-It is entire man-made using synthetic materials which is why it is often more durable and resistant to weather than other kinds of leather.
+It is entirely man-made using synthetic materials which is why it is often more durable and resistant to weather than other kinds of leather.
 Faux leather can also be colored and styled.